 Why is Video Moderation Important?

 Moderation prevents exposure to harmful content, including violence, exploitation, hate speech, and misinformation, fostering a safe online environment.
 Platforms must also adhere to GDPR, COPPA, the Digital Services Act, and other regional laws.
 Failure to comply can lead to fines, legal issues, or even platform shutdowns.
 Unmoderated content can damage a platform’s reputation, causing user distrust, advertiser pullbacks, and potential bans from app stores.
 Additionally, video moderation helps filter spam, scams, and inappropriate monetized content, ensuring advertisers remain confident in platform integrity.
+Moderation also covers user-generated posts, messages, reviews, and comments, which may be limited or removed if they violate platform policies.
 A well-moderated platform promotes a positive and engaging user experience, encouraging content creators to stay active and attract more users.

 Why Video Moderation is More Difficult Than Image or Text Moderation

 Video content moderation is particularly challenging because typically each second of video contains 24 to 60 frames, requiring platforms to process thousands of frames per minute.
 Unlike static images, video requires analysis of moving visuals, background context, speech, and text overlays, making AI moderation more resource-intensive.
+Moderating live streams adds another layer of complexity, as content must be analyzed and filtered in real-time while the stream is being broadcast to viewers.
 The cost of moderation also scales with the number of frames per second being analyzed, making AI moderation expensive and human review even more time-consuming.

 Additionally, bad actors constantly evolve tactics to bypass moderation filters, such as altering videos, changing speech patterns, or inserting harmful content subtly, further complicating the moderation process.